waffle-iron/mesos-azure-do/tools/apps/mongodb/README.md

 ## Create Custom Mongo Image

-Make sure that your local registry is running and pointed to the same backing storage as the registry in the DCOS cluster.
+First, make sure that your local registry is running (`npm run registry:start`) and pointed to the same backing storage as the registry in the DCOS cluster.

+Then run the following:

 ``` bash
 cd Docker